Communism and LGBTQ rights: Romania

 Article 200 was useful to the Ceaușescu regime in that, since 1970, it could strengthen social control.
 These restrictions under the Penal Code were strictly unique to Romania among European countries.
-The restrictions only included relationships and those who considered themselves homosexual were not punished but were instead considered as mentally ill.
+The restrictions only included relationships and those who considered themselves homosexual were not punished but were instead considered mentally ill.

 Somalia

 Under Article 409 of the Somali Penal Code introduced in 1973, sexual intercourse with a person of the same sex is punishable by imprisonment from three months to three years in the Somali Democratic Republic.
 An "act of lust" other than sexual intercourse is punishable by a prison term of two months to two years.
 Under Article 410 of the Somali Penal Code, an additional security measure may accompany sentences for homosexual acts, usually coming in the form of police surveillance to prevent "re-offending".
-Threats have been made that indicate that Somalia tolerates executions of homosexuals.
+Threats have been made that indicate that Somalia tolerates the executions of homosexuals.